utshomax/postman-docs/src/pages/docs/collaborating-in-postman/private-api-network/managing-private-network.md

 ## Editing collections

 You can change a collection's associated environments in the Private API Network.
 Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to the collection you would like to edit from the network, then select **Edit collection**.
 Edit the collection, then select **Edit** to save your changes.

+You can only edit collections added directly from the [Private API Network](/docs/collaborating-in-postman/private-api-network/organizing-private-network/#adding-elements-in-your-private-api-network) or the [workbench](/docs/collaborating-in-postman/private-api-network/organizing-private-network/#adding-a-collection-from-the-workbench).
+You can't edit collections added to APIs.

 > You can also select a collection in the sidebar.
 Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> in the upper-right corner, then select **Edit collection**.